Bluestone Home Loans

 We understand how important it is to protect our customer’s personal information.This document explains how your personal information will be treated as you interact with us and with our website.
 This document sets out our privacy commitment to our customers (referred to in this Privacy Statement as you).

-Principles (IPP) as set out in the Privacy Act 2020 (Privacy Act), and any other relevant law.
+Our commitment in respect of protecting your privacy is to abide by the Information Privacy Principles (IPP) as set out in the Privacy Act 2020 (Privacy Act), and any other relevant law.

 This Privacy Statement has been drafted to ensure that we manage your personal information in an open and transparent way.